mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 Commits [ 'commit' ]
 ```

 We have *Before* and *After*, two seconds later we read the user from database, two seconds later, we call *GitHub API*, and call it again to get the list of *commits*, and here is the array of *commits*, beautiful.

-Now, look at these two different implementations
+Now, let's look at the two different implementations.
+Let's remove the comment in the first implementation.
+So, in the first implementation, we use *callacks*, and that's why we ended up with the nested structure, the *callback hell* proplem.
+In the second implementation, we use *Promises* and we got this flat structure.
+So this is the beauty of using *Promises*.
+Because *Promises* expose *then* method, we can chain them to implement the complex